LeaderPortfolio

 Early Life and Education

-David Lawrence Geffen was born on February 21, 1943, in Brooklyn, New York, to Jewish immigrant parents.
-He attended New Utrecht High School in Brooklyn and later pursued studies at the University of Texas at Austin and Brooklyn College, though he did not complete a degree.
-Geffen's early academic challenges, which he attributes to dyslexia, did not deter his ambition.
+David Lawrence Geffen was born in Brooklyn, New York, to Jewish immigrant parents.
+His mother owned a clothing store.
+He attended New Utrecht High School in Brooklyn.
+Geffen briefly attended the University of Texas at Austin, Brooklyn College, and Santa Monica College, though he did not graduate from any.
+He attributed his challenges in school to dyslexia.

 Rise to Success